Dasharo/docs/docs/index.md

 * [Arch4021](https://p.ost2.fyi/courses/course-v1:OpenSecurityTraining2+4021_Intro_UEFI+2022_v1/about)

-OpenSecurityTraining2 provides other great courses related to firmware, which are all freely avialable [here](https://p.ost2.fyi/courses).
+OpenSecurityTraining2 provides other great courses related to firmware, which are all freely available [here](https://p.ost2.fyi/courses).

 ### Docker

 coreboot needs a specific toolchain to be built, hence why it is usually built inside of a Docker.
-In case of Dasharo, all images are build using Docker, so you will make sure it works properly on your system.
+In case of Dasharo, all images are built using Docker, so you will make sure it works properly on your system.

 Follow these two links: